AnyFetch/developers.anyfetch.com/guides/tutorials/document-type.md

 {%endraw%}
 ```

+> You can test your projection with the [anyfetch-handlebars](https://github.com/AnyFetch/anyfetch-handlebars) library.

 ### Templating
 Finally, we need to specify how the data should be displayed.
 Once again, we have to write this three times, once for each kind of projection.